spacemeshos/product/product_plan.md

 ### Release Highlights

-The main use case case of MVP1 is to support [Spacemesh Coin](spacemesh_coin.md) cryptocurrency transactions between any two parties and to award `Spacemesh coins` to validators who run full Spacemesh mainent nodes on their PCs.
+The main use case case of MVP1 is to support [Spacemesh Coin](spacemesh_coin.md) cryptocurrency transactions between any two parties and to award `Spacemesh coins` to people who run full Spacemesh full p2p nodes on their PCs.
 The Spacemesh full node implements the Spacemesh consensus protocol and other protocols to support this use case.

 The main goal of this release is to provide an MVP of a permissionless and trustless Internet money that is secure, decentralized and scalable without using POW or PoStake mechanisms.